 The Three Faced Trinity from 1750-

 It's interesting to think about the 'white' influence on the 'natives'.
 They have 300 years on we Canadians.
-The majority of the people are indigenous and even though they are poor, they seem to be doing okay.
+Today, the majority of Peruvians are indigenous and even though they are poor, they seem to be doing okay.
 I wonder what Canada will be like in 300 years??

 Tonight we went out with Bijan, celebrating the birth of his first grandchild!
 Exciting times!

 Wiebke Lehmann is from Schwentinental, Germany.
 She's retired from the hospitality industry which means she worked in house keeping and was an assistant manager in a restaurant.
 She has a 33 year old unmarried son who lives in Kiel.
-Wiebke loves to travel so she's here for the adventure and is doing the South American portion- Cartagena to Rio.
+Wiebke loves to travel so she's here for the adventure.